kisaraofpern/zillow-calculator/README.md

 there is already a `main.js` setup for you.
 This `main.js` replaces the `<div>` with an id of `app` in the `index.html` file of the application with your React app.

-Also, be sure to replace the title in the `<title>` tag in the `index.html` file with the actual title of your application.
-Enjoy!
 # zillow-calculator